HomeAll ComparisonsTenzo AI vs Paradox (2026): Structured Interviews vs Conversational Scheduling

 • handles complex scheduling and routing across real-world constraints

-Tenzo trade-offs
+Tenzo AI trade-offs

 • more governance up front because rubrics and review workflows matter